-The keto flu is a temporary collection of flu-like symptoms you might experience when trying to enter ketosis for the first time.
-It goes away once you become fat-adapted — within the first week or so of eating a ketogenic diet.
+The keto flu is a temporary collection of flu-like symptoms you might experience in the first week or two of starting a keto diet.

-Your body burns carbohydrates (glucose) for energy by default.
-When you drastically reduce your carb intake — like on a low-carb ketogenic diet — your body depletes your glucose stores and starts burning fatty acids for energy.
+When you eat carbs, your body burns them as its main source of energy.
+But if you drastically reduce your carb intake — like on a low-carb ketogenic diet — your body depletes your glucose stores and starts burning fatty acids for energy instead.

 - Brain fog